WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

 When do people pay the most attention to signs?
 It seems to be while driving a car!
-Have you ever wondered why that is?
-Most likely it's because signs are the simplest way to direct, instruct, and warn people.
-During your commute to the jobsite today did you happen to notice all the signs along the way?
-"You'll need to detour on this road," one tells you.
-"Slow down, you're driving too fast!" another advises.
-"Watch out for that bump," you are warned…
+Have you ever wondered why?
+Most likely, it’s because signs are the simplest way to direct, instruct, and warn people.
+During your commute to the jobsite today, did you notice all the signs along the way?
+“You'll need to detour on this road,” one tells you.
+“Slow down, you’re driving too fast!” another advises.
+“Watch out for that bump,” you are warned.

-But as on the roadway, signs at the workplace have different meanings.
-Let's take a look at a few of the more common of these, their colors, and what the colors symbolize:
+But, as on the roadway, workplace signs have different meanings.
+Let’s take a look at some of the more common signs, their colors, and what those colors symbolize:

-DANGER: These signs have a red background and warn of immediate danger.
+DANGER: Red background.
+Warns of immediate danger.
 Failure to comply could result in serious injury or death.

-WARNING: Warning signs have an orange background and indicate immediate danger or the potential for serious injury or death if not obeyed.
+WARNING: Orange background.
+Indicates immediate danger or the potential for serious injury or death if not obeyed.

-BIOHAZARD: These have a florescent-orange or an orange-red background to indicate the presence of infectious biological material.
+BIOHAZARD: Fluorescent orange or orange-red background.
+Indicates the presence of infectious biological material.

-SAFETY INSTRUCTION: Safety instruction signs have a green, white and black background and give directions for safe procedures.
+SAFETY INSTRUCTION: Green, white, and black background.
+Provides directions for safe procedures.

 Correct placement of signs also adds to their effectiveness.
 Workplace safety signs should be placed as close to the hazard as possible.
-In some cases, a Pre-Warning System is a good idea.
-This is done by using several signs together, and placing them progressively closer to the hazard before employees come close to the actual danger.
+In some cases, a pre-warning system is effective—using several signs placed progressively closer to the hazard before employees approach the actual danger.

-Unfortunately, safety journals are filled with stories about people who were seriously injured or lost their lives because they failed to observe workplace safety signage.
-It may be up to your employer to make sure signs are in place, but it's up to you to read and obey them!
-Not doing so can have serious consequences.
+Unfortunately, safety journals are filled with stories of people who were seriously injured or killed because they failed to observe workplace safety signage.
+While it may be your employer’s responsibility to make sure signs are in place, it is up to you to read and obey them.
+Ignoring these signs can have serious consequences.